Welcome, Seeker of Forbidden Knowledge, to Thursday's simpler puzzle, week 3 of the year 2026.

 No warding found here.

-It has been described as a shadowplay of stained glass.
+It has been described as a room of diagram-filled walls.

 Indoors